|Fun Facts About

 eats and eats and eats.
 Sooner than later, it turns into a pupa.
 The pupa stage is where it

 goes into a chrysalis (caterpillar) or a cocoon (moth.)
-In the pupa stage, a lot is
+In the pupa stage, a lot is happening!

-are exercised, it can fly off the host plant.
+it can fly off the host plant.

 |Most caterpillars are herbivores, which mean they only eat plants, such as leaves and fruit,|

 |while some species of caterpillars will eat other insects or insect eggs, or even other |

 |Most caterpillars shed just like snakes.
 Caterpillars grow so much and so quick, its skin|